HNiemi/cpp/README.md

 ## Single Number
 Given a non-empty array of integers, every element appears twice except for one.
 Find that single one.

-Note:Your algorithm should have a linear runtime complexity.
+Note: Your algorithm should have a linear runtime complexity.
 ### Example:
 Input: [4,1,2,1,2]